 Another difference compared to electromagnetic and weak interactions is that the coupling constant, which determines the strength of the interaction – just like the Sommerfeld constant describes the strength of the electromagnetic interaction – is energy dependent.
 At low and intermediate energies, that is the energy regime where we are doing physics with WASA, the coupling gets stronger, too strong that perturbative methods would work.
 The latter have shown at high energies (which correspond to small distances) that QCD is the correct theory to describe the strong interaction.
 However, very little is known about the solution of the theory at small energies, that means large distances which are comparable to the size of hadrons.

 Therefore, studies of hadronic systems will help to understand confinement and the origin of mass as two of the grand challenges in contemporary physics.
 Moreover, identifying suitable hadronic processes, the symmetries of the underlying theory, QCD, can still be observed at the hadron level.
-A study of such fundamental symmetries, both in meson decays and dedicated production reactions, is the core physics programme for the WASA facility at COSY Juelich.
+A study of such fundamental symmetries, both in meson decays and dedicated production reactions, is the core physics programme for the WASA facility at COSY Jülich.

 Running an internal target experiment with a gas target one faces typically high gas loads arise close to the interaction region.
 If one still wants to achieve a reasonable (momentum) precision and life-time of the circulating beam this requires high pumping capacity.
 The consequence is, of course, that it is not possible to place detectors very close to the interaction point.
 Therefore, good vacuum conditions are typically achieved at the expense of acceptance or resolution of the vertex reconstruction.

-[Droplet formation] The unique pellet target concept avoids to a large extent this trade-off: With a vibrating nozzle at typical frequencies around 70 kHz, a jet of liquid hydrogen or deuterium near triple point conditions is broken up into droplets with typical diameters of about 35 mum in the case of hydrogen.
+[Droplet formation] The unique pellet target concept avoids to a large extent this trade-off: With a vibrating nozzle at typical frequencies around 70 kHz, a jet of liquid hydrogen or deuterium near triple point conditions is broken up into droplets with typical diameters of about 35 μm in the case of hydrogen.
 The droplets freeze by partial evaporation in a droplet chamber and form a stream of small frozen microspheres, which are called pellets.
 After collimation, the pellets move at velocities in the order of 100 m/s and with an angular spread of about 1 mrad.
 They are directed through a thin 2 m long pipe into the scattering chamber (to the interaction point) and are collected further down in a beam dump.
 In an optimum scenario, there should be always exactly one pellet crossing the accelerator beam.
-So far, average distances between consecutive pellets as short as 9 - 20 mm have been reached.
+So far, average distances between consecutive pellets as short as 9 – 20 mm have been reached.

-The calorimeter encloses a thin (0.18 radiation lengths) superconducting solenoid which provides an axial magnetic field up to 1.3 T. [Vertex reconstruction] With few per cent accuracy, charged particle momenta can be determined from the track curvature measured in the cylindrical straw chamber placed inside the solenoid.
+The calorimeter enclosed a thin (0.18 radiation lengths) superconducting solenoid which provides an axial magnetic field up to 1.3 T. [Vertex reconstruction] With few per cent accuracy, charged particle momenta could be determined from the track curvature measured in the cylindrical straw chamber placed inside the solenoid.
 If more than one charged particle track in the central detector part is reconstructed, this allows to determine the reaction vertex with high accuracy.
 A precise vertex definition is important to distinguish meson decays with lepton-antilepton pairs from radiative decays, where the photon may undergo external conversion, for example on the beam pipe.
-To minimize such effects, the beam pipe inside the straw chamber is made of 1.2 mm thin beryllium.
+To minimize such effects, the beam pipe inside the straw chamber was made of 1.2 mm thin beryllium.

 In proton-proton reactions the production cross sections are generally higher, and allow for rare decay searches.
-The 3He X final state is easier to tag by the energy loss of 3He ions in the forward detector and has lower background from multi-pion production.
-[Eta Meson Tagging] The meson X is identified by combining the missing four-momentum with respect to the pp system or the 3He detected in the forward detector with the invariant mass of the mesonic decay products reconstructed from the central detector information.
+The 3He X final state was easier to tag by the energy loss of 3He ions in the forward detector and has lower background from multi-pion production. [η Meson Tagging] The meson X is identified by combining the missing four-momentum with respect to the pp system or the 3He detected in the forward detector with the invariant mass of the mesonic decay products reconstructed from the central detector information.